Local Hunts in the late season in the Blackfoot Area

 Each camp has a central kitchen and dining tent, three client tents, and four staff tents.
 We sleep two or three hunters per tent, allowing for ample space.
 All tents have floors, wood-burning stoves and propane lamps, and brand new extra large cots with sleeping pads, side pocket organizers, and cot trees for hanging coats and clothes.
 There is a shower tent with a floor and wood-burning stove.
 Large propane lights, combined with the warmth of the large pot-bellied stove, create an uncluttered and comfortable atmosphere to enjoy your early morning and late evening meals.
 We provide the same hearty, healthy meals for our hunts that we do for our summer pack trips.
 Ride into a fully lit camp at night with appetizers on the dinner table and a hot pot of coffee on the stove.

 We typically like to book no more than three archery hunters and six rifle hunters per camp, per week.
 This allows for a comfortable group size.

 Please keep in mind that strong physical aptitude is a must in order to successfully complete these wilderness hunts.
 Physical conditioning prior to a hunt is critical.
 Hunters should expect to negotiate steep mountainsides, deep canyons, and cover upwards of a dozen miles or more in a day.

 Murphy History trip Aug 1-10 2018 with old pictures and stories.
 100th year anniversary of Joe Murphy as an outfitter at his cabin site.
 Leisure with the Legends.
-Also we are offering a 5 day China Wall trip (must have minimum of 8 people booked for this trip) Cost is $325 per person per day, so book early (30% deposit to book-$50 nonrefundable on deposit) July 24-July 28
+Also we are offering a 5 day China Wall Trip.
+Cost is $325 per person per day, so book early (30% deposit to book) July 24-July 28

 COME AND LEISURE WITH THE LEGENDS